 Buying a Promoted Trend sends your sponsored topic or specific hashtag to the top of the trending topics list.
 Although buying a Promoted Trend makes it so that your topic is one of the most-discussed topics on Twitter at any given time, it can be one of the most expensive Twitter advertising options.

-The image below shows the Trends list found on any user’s Twitter feed. #TargetRun is the Promoted Trend here, as it appears at the top of the trends list and is labeled “Promoted by.”
-What’s interesting is that the Promoted Trend is also very timely because is trying to capitalize on holiday shoppers by promoting their sales:
+The image below shows the Trends list found on any user’s Twitter feed. #TargetRun is the Promoted Trend here, as it appears at the top of the trends list and is labeled “Promoted by Target.”
+What’s interesting is that the Promoted Trend is also very timely because Target is trying to capitalize on holiday shoppers by promoting their sales:

 Below is an example of the “Who to Follow” section with a Promoted Account listed at the top: